Twins vs. Orioles Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Sonny Gray (4-2) will make his 17th start of the season.
+- The Twins will hand the ball to Bailey Ober (5-4) for his 14th start of the season.

 |Opponent